 - Some palm oil producers are looking to aggressively expand their operations in West and Central Africa.
 The growth of commercial oil palm plantations has been a major driver of deforestation, destruction of indigenous lands, loss of biodiversity and creation of carbon emissions in Southeast Asia in recent decades.
 It has also resulted in social conflicts and the loss of rights over territories by local and indigenous communities.

 - The forests of the Congo Basin cover approximately 200 million hectares, host a wealth of biodiversity and store an estimated 25-30 gigatonnes of carbon.
 They also provide direct livelihood benefits for over 40 million people, including an estimated 500,000 indigenous forest peoples.
-Despite this, governments of the region are welcoming the investment of companies such as Sime Darby and Olam International to open new palm plantations.
+Despite this, governments of the region are welcoming the investment of palm oil companies s to open new plantations.

 - Some of the companies looking to develop palm oil production in the Congo Basin have been linked with environmental and social impacts in their existing production areas in South East Asia.
 In this region, up to 70% of oil palm plantations may have been established through forest clearance.
 The growth of large-scale palm oil production represents one of the main emerging threats to rainforests in Central Africa.